amolsood/notes/AWS/S3/Highlights.md

 - Object ACLs - Control permissions on individual objects
 - Bucket Policies - Control permission on entire bucket (Bucket Wide JSON Policies)
 - HTTP 200 status code on successful upload via CLI or API
+- All objects by default are private.
+Only the object owner has permission to access these objects.
+However, the object owner can optionally share objects with others by creating a presigned URL, using their own security credentials, to grant time-limited permission to download the objects.
+When you create a presigned URL for your object, you must provide your security credentials, specify a bucket name, an object key, specify the HTTP method (GET to download the object) and expiration date and time.
+The presigned URLs are valid only for the specified duration.
+Anyone who receives the presigned URL can then access the object.
+- S3 Transfer Acceleration facilitates quicker uploads by using edge locations to copy data into Amazon S3.
+S3 Transfer Acceleration does not solve the problem of the file size limitation (5 GB) for a single PUT operation.

 ### Sample Bucket Policy (To allow make objects public in the BUCKET_NAME bucket)